chaitanya-m/docker-mytardis/README.md

 ```

 * edit the resulting env.MODULE files with the required settings.

+Settings in Django settings will be automagically pulled into the Django settings in your docker image.

 * template files that are not required: ensure the files are renamed and blank OR remove the relevant entry in the docker-compose.yml file.
 * edit Dockerfile and/or docker-compose.yml to your desired settings / alterations.

+For instance, Django will need an email address to report exceptions to when production code raises them; production code should clearly have debug mode set to "Off" and will email exception reports to the admin rather than display them in the browser, which is obviously a security threat.

+For the purposes of development though, it is fine to have debug mode "On" and this shouldn't matter.
+However, let us change email settings anyway.

+* Let's first run the steps to obtain the latest image from DockerHub.
+Afterwards we will look at settings changes.

 ```